Skip to content

 • before opening traffic after large vector mutations.

-This is especially useful if you created the index with build_graph_now=False and want to avoid rebuild work on the first query.
+This is especially useful if you created the index with build_graph_now=False or with SQL metadata "buildGraphNow": false and want to avoid rebuild work on the first query.

 Returns: